sisyphusisstillcarrying/Java_Basis/oracle_syntax_overview/00_Basics_Java.md

 - We need to convert source code to machine code so the computer can understand it.
 - The compiler helps in doing this by turning it into executable code.
 - This executable code is a set of instructions for the computer.
-- After compiling C/C++ code, we get an .exe file, which is platform-dependent.
+- After compiling C/C++ code, we get an .exe file, which is `platform-dependent.`
 - In Java, we get bytecode, and JVM converts this to machine code.
 - Java is platform-independent, but JVM is platform-dependent.

+.
 ![alt text](images/image-6.png)

 ### JDK